38:169/170 How Earth Works

 * Variably weighted, best exam vs. worst exam +/- 5 percent.

 This is a required assignment in the 169 version of the course in which you will create a Wikipedia style entry describing five selected topics covered in this course for a Place of your choice.
 Your best strategy is to work on this project over the entire term; the deadline is the last day of the semester.
-(DUE END OF DAY, WEDNESDAY, DECEMBER 9TH)
+(DUE END OF DAY LAST CLASS, WEDNESDAY, DECEMBER 8th)

 The laboratory is required of the 170 version of the course.
 Lab assignments will be assigned by the lab instructor, Ms. Wenonah van Heyst each week.
 There will also be two lab quizzes included in the laboratory component of the 170 course.